Improving Place Recognition Using Dynamic Object Detection: Related Work

 More recently, the advent of binary descriptors made it easier to implement real-time place recognition applications, since these descriptors require orders of magnitude less construction time than approaches like \emph{SIFT} and \emph{SURF}.
-The \emph{BRIEF-Gist} \cite{Sunderhauf2011} approach to place recognition proved that using a very simple representation, composed of a very small number of \emph{Binary Robust Independent Elementary Features (BRIEF)} \cite{Calonder2010} descriptors, could yield performance levels competitive with more sophisticated approaches, like \emph{FABMAP}.
+The \emph{BRIEF-Gist} \cite{Sunderhauf2011} approach to place recognition proved that using a very simple representation composed of a very small number of \emph{Binary Robust Independent Elementary Features (BRIEF)} \cite{Calonder2010} descriptors could yield performance levels competitive with more sophisticated approaches like \emph{FABMAP}.
 Later, the \emph{Bags of Binary Words} \cite{Galvez-Lopez2012} approach showed how \emph{BRIEF} descriptors could be quantized into visual words to efficiently and accurately recognize places.
-The \emph{BRIEF} descriptor is not invariant to rotation and scale, but more sophisticated binary descriptors have been proposed; e.g., \emph{Binary Robust Invariant Scalable Keypoints (BRISK)} \cite{Leutenegger2011}, \emph{Oriented FAST and Rotated BRIEF (ORB)} \cite{Rublee2011a}, and \emph{Fast Retina Keypoint (FREAK)} \cite{EPFL-CONF-175537}.
-The arrival of these more robust binary descriptors (some of them invariant to rotations and scale, and others more tolerant to slight changes in viewpoint and illumination), has made possible further developments in place recognition systems.
-Some approaches have included additional information to describe places.
-For instance, \emph{ABLE-S} added depth information to the place representation in order to make it more robust \cite{Arroyo2014}.
+The \emph{BRIEF} descriptor is not invariant to rotation and scale, but more sophisticated binary descriptors---such as \emph{Binary Robust Invariant Scalable Keypoints (BRISK)} \cite{Leutenegger2011}, \emph{Oriented FAST and Rotated BRIEF (ORB)} \cite{Rublee2011a}, and \emph{Fast Retina Keypoint (FREAK)} \cite{EPFL-CONF-175537}---which have greater robustness to changes in rotation, scale, viewpoint, and/or illumination, have supported advancements in place recognition systems.
+Some approaches use additional information to describe places.
+For instance, \emph{ABLE-S} adds depth information to the place representation in order to make it more robust \cite{Arroyo2014}.